MakGlavocevic/Skyscanner-API-automation-with-REST-Assured/README.md

 6. In the Project window on the sidebar go to pom.xml

-7. Inside pom.xml see if all of the dependecies are up to date and let IntelliJ download them if you dont have them alredy.
+7. Inside pom.xml see if all of the dependecies are up to date and let IntelliJ download them if you dont have them alredy.(load meaven changes button) or install them via CLI with mvn clean install command

 8. Go to src>test>java and click on TestRequest there you can right click and select Run to run the test.